MEET OUR JUDGES

-Senior VP of Sales and Development
+SVP of Sales and Development

 Jennifer Harkness has more than 15 years of experience in the film and television industry.
 Based in Los Angeles, Jennifer is focused on expanding Cream Production’s business in the US, creating production partnerships and supporting Cream’s push into digital and virtual reality with the launch of Cream 360VR.
 Jennifer joined cream from Jumpwire Media, the social media agency she co-founded.
 Previously, Jennifer was Head of Development Factual Entertainment for Temple Street Productions, where she spearheaded the development of non-scripted programs including Temple Street’s highly-rated competitive food program Recipe to Riches (Food Network Canada, Global) and the competitive music show Cover Me Canada (CBC).
 Jennifer has held the positions of Executive Director for the Banff World Television Festival and as a Production Executive for Canada’s Global Television Network.

 Vice President, Acquisitions & Co-Productions